 Harvey also mentions that professional male athletes often stop into her salon to paint their toenails or a couple fingernails just for fun.
 For baseballers, painted nails can serve a functional purpose, too — catchers sport bright colors so pitchers can easily see their hand signals, and pitchers have more control over the ball with well-manicured nails.
 Speaking of which, the act of having your nails manicured, then painted, can help prevent pesky hangnails, ingrowns and other nail-related ailments.

 Open-minded dads and practical athletes aside, Harvey says goth and emo dudes have been painting their nails black for some time now, but she adds that, as society has opened up to the idea of gender neutrality, men in general are feeling more comfortable having their nails groomed and painted.
-“Now that we have more of that non-gender specific, non-binary type of person, we’re getting a lot more people coming in to get more of a macho, maybe what would be seen as a buffed or shined out nail,” she explains.
-“We had a gentlemen come in recently, who was very bearded and very mainly — what some might call a bear — and he got a cow print on his nails.”
+“We’re getting a lot more people coming in to get more of a macho, maybe what would be seen as a buffed or shined out nail,” she explains.
+“We had a gentlemen come in recently, who was very bearded and very mainly … and he got a cow print on his nails.”
 This acceptance could explain why more and more nail polish brands are beginning to target men.

 But despite society (and cosmetic companies) becoming more accepting of a man with painted nails, mobile manicurist Jill Thomas says the number of men who actually sport them regularly remains small.
 “I think men are doing it, but I don’t think it’s a large percentage,” she explains.
 “I don’t personally have any clients that are men who polish their nails.
 But I do have male clients who like to get a nice manicure and pedicure — it looks groomed, it looks nice, it’s professional, it kind of says a lot.”
 Thomas does note that some men have been known to paint their toenails for a disgustingly strange reason, though: “They’re covering up a fungus,” she emphasizes.